bentoml/OpenLLM/README.md

 ### Embeddings

-OpenLLM tentatively provides embeddings endpoint for supported models.
+OpenLLM provides embeddings endpoint for embeddings calculation.
 This can be accessed via `/v1/embeddings`.

 To use via CLI, simply call `openllm embed`: